 Every blog has a core niche and a couple of focus topics that the posts and content generally revolve on.
 The presence of this core niche usually attracts following and loyalty from readers.
 Readers often visit your blog to learn a couple of new information on the said core niche.
 However, there are cases when they want to learn about specific topics or they have questions about an existing post where a simple comment reply would not suffice.
 Or, sometimes, there are just too many recurring questions that sending in the same comment reply every time is a hassle.
 What are we going to do about these topics?
 This is where the Q&A blog post format can come in.

 A Q&A blog post format literally means that the blogger will be answering questions in a single or series of posts.
-The questions could be a query (from the general public) about the niche and MUST be answered because it is an essential knowledge.
+The questions could be a query (from the general public) about the niche and MUST be answered because it is a piece of essential knowledge.
 For instance, a blogging website would always have a post or article on “how to write a blog?”.
-Everyone new in the blogging industry would surely be seeking answer to this very general question.
+Everyone new in the blogging industry would surely be seeking an answer to this very general question.
 In many cases, the questions could be from the readers themselves.
 Think of it as a more interactive FAQ (frequently asked questions) page where you would be lurking in the comments section to select golden questions to answer.

 So, how do we write an effective Q&A blog post?
 Here are some tips: